Lucian K. Truscott IV: Life

-Truscott was born in Japan to US Army Colonel Lucian K. Truscott III and Anne (née Harloe).
-His grandfather Lucian Jr. was a US Army general during World War II where he commanded the 3rd Infantry Division and later the Fifth Army in Italy.
-His father Lucian III served in the US Army in Korea and Vietnam, retiring as a colonel.
+Truscott was born in Japan to Anne (née Harloe) and Lucian K. Truscott III, a U.S. Army colonel.
+His grandfather Lucian Jr. was a U.S. Army general during World War II where he commanded the 3rd Infantry Division and later the Fifth Army in Italy.
+His father Lucian III served in the U.S. Army in Korea and Vietnam, retiring as a colonel.

 Truscott attended the United States Military Academy, graduating in 1969.
 In 1968, Truscott and other cadets challenged the required attendance at chapel services.
-Later a court case filed by another cadet along with midshipmen at the United States Naval Academy resulted in a 1972 US Court of Appeals decision (and upheld by the Supreme Court) that ended mandatory chapel attendance at all of the service academies.
+Later, a court case filed by another cadet along with midshipmen at the United States Naval Academy resulted in a 1972 US Court of Appeals decision (upheld by the Supreme Court) that ended mandatory chapel attendance at all the service academies.
 He was then assigned to Fort Carson, Colorado.
 There, he wrote an article about heroin addiction among enlisted soldiers and another about what he felt was an illegal court martial.
 He was threatened with being sent to Vietnam, so he resigned his commission about thirteen months after graduating, receiving a "general discharge under other than honorable conditions."

-He is a member of the Monticello Association, the members of which descend from Thomas Jefferson, who was Truscott's 6th-great-grandfather.
+Truscott is a member of the Monticello Association, the members of which descend from Thomas Jefferson, who was Truscott's sixth-great-grandfather.
 The association owns the graveyard at Monticello.
 During a November 1998 appearance on the Oprah Winfrey Show he invited descendants of Sally Hemings to the family reunion in 2000.
-The Hemings descendants had not been allowed to join the association, or to be buried in its graveyard.
+The Hemings descendants had not been allowed to join the association, nor to be buried in its graveyard.

-He lives on the eastern end of Long Island with his wife, the artist Tracy Harris.
+Truscott lives in rural Pennsylvania with his wife, the artist Tracy Harris.
 He has three children: Lilly Truscott, Lucian K. Truscott V, and Violet Truscott.

 Journalism

-Starting in 1970, he joined The Village Voice as a freelancer and later staff writer.
+Starting in 1970, Truscott joined The Village Voice as a freelancer and later staff writer.
 He had previously written for the Voice as a cadet, submitting "conservative, right-wing letters" that the newspaper eventually started to publish.
 One such letter, describing Christmas 1968 among the hippies at the Electric Circus nightclub, was published as a front-page story.
-Another piece, written a few weeks after he graduated from West Point, described the riot at the Stonewall Inn on June 27, 1969.
+Another piece, written a few weeks after Truscott graduated from West Point, described the riot at the Stonewall Inn on June 27, 1969.
+At present, Truscott writes a daily online column for his newsletter on Substack.